I don’t know about you, but I get almost as much feel good mileage from travel planning as from the trip itself.

 Travel hot spots “off the beaten path”

 Although this is an oxymoron, a lot of people want to go where the other traveling masses haven’t settled in yet.

-It’s great that travelers can now safely visit formerly off-limits countries such as Cuba, Myanmar, Columbia, and Nicaragua.
+It’s great that more travelers can now safely visit formerly off-limits countries such as Cuba and Columbia.
 I’ve even seen Iran on some recent must-see lists.
 Through Instagram, I’ve seen how interesting and beautiful that country is, and I would love to visit, but today it’s still too difficult and dangerous for me.
 During my lifetime, the same would have been said about countries such as Vietnam and Cambodia, and today they are top tourist destinations, so maybe someday.